binance/binance-spot-api-docs/filters.md

 * `price * quantity` <= `maxNotional`
 * `price * quantity` >= `minNotional`

-For `MARKET` orders, the average price used over the last `avgPriceMins` minutes will be used for calculation. <br>
+For `MARKET` orders, the average price used over the last `avgPriceMins` minutes will be used for calculation. <br/>
 If the `avgPriceMins` is 0, then the last price will be used.

 **/exchangeInfo format:**